Why the Phantom of the Opera Did Not Deserve Pity

 It is rape because Christine does not have enough knowledge to consent.
 She doesn't know what's really going on and is being mislead.

-I can't even begin to explain why this is messed up.
+I can't even begin to explain why this is messed up, and I shouldn't have to.
 It is emotional manipulation to the extreme and should not be viewed as something romantic.

 The Phantom is not an emotionally healthy lad.